William Saliba: Loan to Nice

 On 4 January 2021, Saliba joined Ligue 1 club Nice on loan for the remainder of the 2020–21 season.
 He returned to France after reported plans for a loan to an unnamed EFL Championship club were scrapped.
 On 6 January 2021, he made his debut in a 2–0 loss against Brest in Ligue 1.
 Saliba was awarded Nice's Player of the Month award for his performances throughout January.

 Loan to Marseille

-Saliba again left Arsenal for a loan in the Ligue 1 in July 2021, joining Marseille for the 2021–22 season.
-With fellow Arsenal loanee Matteo Guendouzi, he made his competitive debut for the club when he started in a 3−2 away win against Montpellier on 8 August 2021.
-He would make a total of 52 appearances and help the club reach the semi-finals of the inaugural Europa Conference League season, whilst also securing Champions League football for the club's following season.
-Saliba was named as Ligue 1 Young Player of the Year and was awarded a position in the Team of the Year.
+Saliba again left Arsenal for a loan in Ligue 1 in July 2021, joining Marseille for the 2021–22 season.
+With fellow Arsenal loanee Matteo Guendouzi, he made his competitive debut for the club when he started in a 3–2 away win against Montpellier on 8 August 2021.
+He would make a total of 52 appearances and help the club reach the semi-finals of the inaugural Europa Conference League season, while also securing Champions League football for the club's following season.
+Saliba was named as Ligue 1 Young player of the year and was awarded a position in the Team of the Year.
 Despite interest from Marseille and other European clubs for another season away from Arsenal, Saliba announced his desire to return to Arsenal when speaking with French football programme Téléfoot.